HaQadosch/storybookTestAddon/README.md

 1. Write the unit tests and watch them fail: Red
 2. Write the component and one by one pass the tests: Green
+3. Clean a bit: Refactor
-3. Write a story for the component.
+4. Write a story for the component.
    1. If possible create some screen that use a mix of relevant components.
    2. Make sure the snapshots are all passing.
-4. Once a functional unit is done, add to the main App and commit to master.
+5. Once a functional unit is done, add to the main App and commit to master.
-5. Rince and Repeat.
+6. Rince and Repeat.

 ## Folder structure